meseta/gmlogging-suite/README.md

 Download the package from the following locations:
 - https://github.com/meseta/gmlogging-suite/releases

 You can import the package into your project from the GMS2 menu Tools > Import Local Package.
-You can use the `Sentry`, `Logging` and `Exceptions` features independentely of each other, or together.

 ## Change log
+- v1.0.0 Update to use GM2023 best practices
 - v0.9.4 Use globals for longer exceptions, and avoid errors when log level isn't a string
 - v0.9.3 Fix line number handling for built projects
 - v0.9.2 Fix .log() function, update error text, and fix stacktrace for logger.error()